 As soon as the complaints registered on Toll Free or comes in knowledge through Print/Electronic media, the instructions issued to concerned authority for disposal of complaints.
-The maximum time period for dispose-off these complaints is 30 days.

 2.28.4 Details of action taken on the complaints.

 On the basis of nature of complaints, instructions issued to district officials to sort out the complaints and to satisfy the complainant.
 If there is any serious irregularity is found then it is enquired and find out the facts of enquiry report afterwards, if any concerning person is found accused then disciplinary actions are taken against him.